phalcon-orphanage/docs/en/reference/annotations.rst

 Cache Enabler with Annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Let's pretend we've the following controller and the developer wants to create a plugin that automatically start the cache if the latest action executed is marked as cacheable.
+Let's pretend we've the following controller and the developer wants to create a plugin that automatically starts the cache if the latest action executed is marked as cacheable.
 First off all we register a plugin in the Dispatcher service to be notified when a route is executed: